 This is the tubing near the pump and the accumulator:

-(Note that our tank has a water pump port at the back; unfortunately this tank is not made anymore… The tanks we suggest have all ports on the same side)
+- Our tank has a water pump port at the rear; unfortunately this tank is not made anymore… The tanks we suggest have all ports on the same side.

 And this is the tubing where it splits toward the bike wash / shower: